Supervivientes: Perdidos en Honduras (2019)

-Supervivientes 2019: Perdidos en Honduras, was the fourteenth season of the show Supervivientes and the eighteenth season of Survivor to air in Spain and it will be broadcast on Telecinco in spring 2019.
-Jorge Javier Vázquez will be the main host at the central studio in Madrid, with Lara Álvarez co-hosting from the island, Jordi Gonzalez hosting a side debate of the program and Carlos Sobera hosting a gala in Cuatro.
+Supervivientes 2019: Perdidos en Honduras was the fourteenth season of the show Supervivientes and the eighteenth season of Survivor to air in Spain and was broadcast on Telecinco in spring 2019.
+Jorge Javier Vázquez was the main host at the central studio in Madrid, with Lara Álvarez co-hosting from the island, Jordi Gonzalez hosting a side debate of the program and Carlos Sobera hosting a gala in Cuatro.

 Cast

 On Saturday 20, all the contestants were spotted at the airport traveling to Honduras.
 The full line-up is: